On the quantum computational complexity of classical linear dynamics with geometrically local interactions: Dequantization and universality: Computational complexity of simulating long-time dynamics under the geometrically local matrix

 \subsection{Universality of long-time dynamics under the 2D geometrically local Hamiltonian}

-Now we show that the computational complexity of $O(n)$-qubit quantum algorithms for long-time dynamics is at least as hard as that of $\mathrm{poly}(N)$-time and $O(n)$-space quantum computation.
+Now we show that the computational complexity of simulating long-time dynamics is at least as hard as that of $\mathrm{poly}(N)$-time and $O(n)$-space quantum computation.
 To show this, in the following, we show that quantum circuits with $n$-qubit and $\mathrm{poly}(N)$-depth can be simulated by the long-time dynamics of coupled harmonic oscillators with geometrically local interactions.
 Our construction is based on Ref.~\cite{babbush2023exponential}.

 First, we construct the Hamiltonian as in Sec.~\ref{subsec:1DGLI-simulate-QC-BPgate}:

 where $U = U_{L} \dots U_1$ is a $n$-qubit unitary operator generated by $L=\exp{(n)}=\mathrm{ poly}(N)$ quantum gates belonging to a universal gate set of $\{ H, \mathrm{CNOT}, \mathrm{Toffoli} \}$.
 Without loss of generality, we assume that all Hadamard gates $H$ act on the last qubit to impose locality to the Hamiltonian $A_{\mathrm{L}}$.
 We add CNOT gate which can generate SWAP gates so that we satisfy the above property of Hadamard gates, while only $\{ H, \mathrm{Toffoli} \}$ is a universal gate set~\cite{shi2002both, aharonov2003simple}.